The photography of Pixy Liao

-Pixy Liao: the balance of power in a romantic relationships with authenticity and vulnerability.
+Pixy Liao: the balance of power in a romantic relationship with authenticity and vulnerability.

 At the beginning of the “Experimental Relationship” series, did you have any doubts about exposing an intimate part of your relationship?
 What was Moro’s very first reaction?
 Both Chinese and Japanese cultures place a strong focus on family.
 Have you asked yourself any questions about their possible reactions?

 I used photography as an excuse to get to know Moro.
 So he had always been my model since the very beginning before the Experimental Relationship project.
 He has always been very supportive and rarely rejected my photo request.
 And I didn’t think of the photos as exposing an intimate part of our relationship because these are staged photos, not documentary photos.

 When I first started making the project, we were both international students in the US.
 We were far away from our family and peers.
 I purposefully kept it a secret from our families.
 I don’t think it was possible if I could start the same project living in Asia.
 It was a time that I used the advantage of living by myself in a foreign country to allow myself to grow into the person I wanted to be.

 A powerful woman point of view, with a brilliant sense of humor.

 You rethought the role of the male as a muse, and you flip it with humor too.
 How much in the series of images is stage photography, and how much spontaneous?
 In some of your shoots, you are also the model.
 What does it mean to you?